 Weston of the University of Iowa Law School in writing a major research essay on commons law and human rights.
 We recently completed a first draft of a lengthy treatise, "Regenerating the Human Right to a Clean and Healthy Environment in the Commons Renaissance. " News and perspectives on the commons.
 Sharing is the Biggest Secret in the Global Economy.
 There’s more than Olympics and Elections going on in the coming months.
 2012 has been named International Year of Cooperatives by the United Nations in recognition of the fact that more than 800 million people around the world belong to one of these economic networks.

 Coops flourish in all sectors of modern society proving that sharing is a practical economic model.
 They represent a commons-based alternative to both the private market and state controlled enterprises.
 Four in ten Canadians are coop members (70 percent in the province of Quebec).
+Around the world, coops provide 100 million jobs, 20 percent more than multinational companies.
 Differentiating The Anarchy Economy From The Sharing Economy.
 So which does your household participate in: the Anarchy economy, the Sharing economy, or both?

 I'm not a big fan of the word Anarchy.
 It implies chaos and conjures images of masked mobs, smoke grenades, and police beat downs.
 But if our global financial system isn't in a state of chaos, just what state is it in then?
 I have been involved with the Sharing Economy and Collaborative Consumption movement full time since 2006.
 That is the year I helped research and co-author the first municipal response plan for dealing with the effects of collapsing currencies and resource scarcity.